 By Scott Dorsey

-The vocalist who also plays acoustic guitar is found in many recording situations, everything from a singer-songwriter doing a quick demo to a heavily produced rock album with a lot of tracks, and in most of these cases it’s impossible to track the vocal and guitar separately.
+The vocalist who also plays acoustic guitar is found in many recording situations, everything from a singer-songwriter doing a quick demo to a heavily produced rock album with a lot of tracks, and in many of these cases it’s impossible to track the vocal and guitar separately.

 If you put a microphone on the guitar and one on the vocalist and mix the two, often you’ll notice that you get some weird phasing effects.
 This is because some of the vocal is leaking into the guitar mic and some of the guitar is leaking into the vocal mic.
 A lot of folks seem to believe that the only way to eliminate this leakage is to track the guitar and vocal separately, or to use a pickup on the guitar (ugh!), but there are better solutions to this particular problem.

 For the time being we’re going to talk about a simple guitar and vocal setup with a singer-songwriter, just to demonstrate some of the possible techniques.

 First, I want to say that it is more important to isolate the guitar track and keep the vocals clean than it is to isolate the vocal track and keep the guitar clean.
 If you have clean and accurate vocals, you can often get away with murder on the other tracks.
 The reason is that, even if a listener has spent decades carefully listening to guitar sounds, he or she has spent even longer listening to the human voice.
 The first thing we hear after birth is the human voice, and we grow up listening to it, and so we become much more sensitive to unnatural effects on the voice than on other sources.